El Compadre (car): History

 In 1970, Honduras experienced a military dictatorship led by Oswaldo Lopez Arellano.
-The coup kept the country in relative calm.
+He took power via a coup that kept the country in relative calm.
 Honduras had one the lowest crime rates in the Americas.
-During the period the country maintained economic stability and projects were carried out with public spending.
+Under Arellano he country maintained economic stability and infrastructure projects were carried out.
 At the beginning of the decade, and with the help of General Motors, the local manufacture of a truck began.
-It was not as elegant as imported trucks, it was suitable for hard work in rural areas and was affordable for locals.
+While less advanced than imported trucks, it was useful in rural areas and was affordable.

-The engine was a British Bedford Vehicles product, imported from the United Kingdom.
-The truck was assembled by Centroamericana de Ensamblaje y Fabricación, a company located near Toncontín airport.
+The engine was from Bedford Vehicles, imported from the United Kingdom.
+The truck was assembled by Centroamericana de Ensamblaje y Fabricación, near Toncontín airport.
 Sales were light because the design did not appeal to buyers.

-Characteristic
+Characteristics

-It was a small truck.
-It did not use much fuel.
-Its specifications rated it to carry half a ton, but in practice it carried three times as much.
+It was a small and efficient truck.
+It was rated to carry half a ton, but in practice it carried three times as much.
 It had a two-person cabin and a cargo bed and could reach 120 km/h.

-Variations
+Variants

-After seeing the Honduran project, other Central American countries began to imitate it.
-Similar models were sold in Nicaragua, El Salvador, Guatemala and Costa Rica under the names "Pinolero", "Cherito", "Chato" and "Amigo"., respectively.
-Some brands had more pleasing designs.
+Other Central American countries began to imitate the vehicle.
+Similar models were sold in Nicaragua, El Salvador, Guatemala and Costa Rica under the names "Pinolero", "Cherito", "Chato" and "Amigo", respectively.